eiskalteschatten/developersnotebook/README.md

 ## Building

 Developer's Notebook relies on the g++ compiler to build.
-Currently only macOS and Linux are supported, but support for Windows will come at some point in the future.

 - Compile: `make`
 - Compile and run: `make build-run`